dliw/fpCEF3/Readme.md

 - Linux with GTK2

 The plain header should be ready for Mac (maybe with small changes), but the component needs to be adopted.

+### How stable is fpCEF?
+That's hard to say.
+On Windows things look good, I didn't have a single crash so far while browsing big websites and running several browser benchmarks.
+On Linux there are still crashes, but it seems that they occur less often.
+Unfortunately CEF3 itself seems to have some serious bugs on its Linux part.

 ### Is there a documentation for fpCEF?